MichaelCurrin/jekyll-blog-demo/docs/template-notes/about.md

 - The pages use "layout" fields to point to template files for styling and structure.
 There are no layouts in this project as the  theme's layouts are referenced though.
 - The [minima](https://github.com/jekyll/minima) Jekyll theme is used for styling.
 This means that little or HTML is need in the content files from the first point above.
 - Jekyll builds to a `_site` directory both locally and on Github Pages.
 That directory contains public content that is served from the site's root URL.
 Certain files are not copied there based on Jekyll's rules and you can also added to the `excludes` field in the config.
 This prevents templates, the license and other private files from being served on the site.
+- This tutorial on Jekyll docs covers a few pages and posts.
+I've extended to include a collection too.